AbhinavSalgania/weatherappReact/README.md

 # Weather App

 A weather app built using React that fetches the current weather, time, and image of a location using openWeather API, Google TimeZone API, and Pexels API respectively.
+It is being hosted using Firebase.

 ### Features